 Below are some of the frequently asked questions we get about the Presidential Honors Program.
-Feel free to E-Mail us if you have any addition questions at firstname.lastname@example.org.
+Feel free to E-Mail us if you have any additional questions at email@example.com.

 What is required to graduate with the Presidential Honors Scholar distinction on my Calhoun diploma and transcript?

-- Complete the requirements for a degree at Calhoun (See the current catalog.)
+- Complete the requirements for a degree at Calhoun as presented in the current catalog

 What scholarships are available to students accepted into the Presidential Honors Program?

 There are competitive scholarship offers each academic year.
 Both full and partial scholarships may be awarded.
 Students who meet the minimum qualifications and complete all components of the application process are eligible for consideration.
 Students may begin the application process via the Calhoun Scholarship application.
 While completing the general scholarship application, students must designate their interest in the Presidential Honors program, then complete all relevant additional fields associated with application to the honors program.

 Although these scholarships are not based on financial need, college policy dictates that a completed FASFA must be on file for all scholarship applicants.
 Applicants who have not completed a FASFA or have not designated Calhoun as a recipient of FASFA information are removed from consideration.